mhk42/is117-gittest-real/answers/question-14.md

-cat displays the contents of a file.
+cat displays the contents of a file directly in the terminal for quick viewing by the way.